 6. Decrease Sugar Intake

-Find ways to gradually decrease your intake of sugar.
-While sugar can be incredibly addictive, artificial sweeteners are known to cause disruptions in the development of a healthy microbiome.
+Find ways to decrease your intake of sugar gradually.
+While sugar can be incredibly addictive, artificial sweeteners are known to cause disruptions in developing a healthy microbiome.
 Try your best to transition to natural sweeteners such as honey or maple syrup.
 Then, gradually decrease your intake of those options as well.

 7. Recognize the Role of Your Dental Hygiene

 If this list looks overwhelming, it’s a better idea to take it one habit at a time.
-As you develop consistency with one habit, you can include one new habit into your routine.
-Don’t try to inundate your body with a ton of new healthy rituals at once.
-Before long, a good gut health routine will feel as synonymous as your daily exercise routine in order to keep your body healthy and strong.
+As you develop consistency with one practice, you can include one new habit into your routine.
+Don’t try to inundate your body with many new healthy rituals at once.
+Before long, a good gut health routine will feel synonymous with your daily exercise routine to keep your body healthy and strong.
 If you need help incorporating these points into your routine, reach out to us at Longevity Care Clinic.
 We have both online and in-person visits.